bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 Hi, I'm Harry, Bob's coauthor for this series on architecture.
 Now I don't pretend to being an architect, but I do know a bit about Python.
-You know the apocryphal tale about bikeshedding?
+You know the apocryphal tale about [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality)?
 Everyone wants to be able to express an opinion, even if it's only about the colour of the biksheds?
 Well this will be me essentially doing that about Bob's code.
 Not questioning the architecture.
 Just the cosmetics.
+But, readability counts, so here we go!

+## "Stop Writing Classes"

 Despite the fact that Bob swears blind that he was a functional programmer for years, I think Bob does occacsionally let the OO habits of the C# world take over, and